Smoke from bonfires can cause problems for people with underlying health conditions such as asthma, bronchitis and heart conditions.

 Some garden waste and household waste is suitable for composting.
 Further information about home composting can be found on www.recyclenow.com.

-So, if you’re thinking of making a bonfire over the festive period, please think about the impact it may have on your neighbours first.
+So, if you’re thinking of making a bonfire, please think about the impact it may have on your neighbours first.

 Get the latest council news, events and service updates straight to your inbox.
 Sign up for email alerts: www.stroud.gov.uk/email-alerts